SassDoc/sassdoc.github.io/extra-tools/index.md

 }
 {% endhighlight %}

-On the other hand, a relative path like `"relative/path/to/icon.png"` would leave `ctx.view.shortcutIcon` as:
+On the other hand, a relative path like `"relative/path/to/icon.png"` would leave `ctx.shortcutIcon` as:

 {% highlight js %}
 {